frankdilo/FDGraphView/README.md

 ## TODO

-The main reason for releasing this, besides my awesomeness, is getting your help.

-So help me check all these little boxes:
+If you want to help here are some ideas:

 - [ ] Add more styling options
-- [ ] Create an UIScrollView wrapper to display larger data sets
+- [x] Create an UIScrollView wrapper to display larger data sets
-- [x] Take my coffee.

 ## LICENSE